ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Fixed File Parameters
 =====================
 These parameters are associated with the fixed (i.e., static) files.
-On `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, fixed files are prestaged with paths defined in the ``setup.sh`` script.
-Because the default values are platform-dependent, they are set to a null string in ``config_defaults.sh``.
-Then these null values are overwritten in ``setup.sh`` with machine-specific values or with a user-specified value from ``config.sh``.
+On `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, fixed files are prestaged with paths defined in the ``setup.py`` script.
+Because the default values are platform-dependent, they are set to a null string in ``config_defaults.yaml``.
+Then these null values are overwritten in ``setup.py`` with machine-specific values or with a user-specified value from ``config.yaml``.

 ``FIXgsm``: (Default: "")
    System directory in which the majority of fixed (i.e., time-independent) files that are needed to run the FV3-LAM model are located.